Bartlesville Radio » News » Nowata Football Coach Arrested

 Nowata Football Coach Arrested

-High school football coach and athletic director Chance Juby was arrested Thursday evening after walking into a multi-agency human-trafficking sting operation in Catoosa.
+Nowata High School football coach and athletic director Chance Juby was arrested Thursday evening after walking into a multi-agency human-trafficking sting operation in Catoosa.

 According to a probable cause affidavit, Juby responded to an online advertisement on a site commonly used for solicitation.
 The ad was part of an undercover law-enforcement effort targeting attempted commercial sex transactions.

 Investigators say Juby arrived at a hotel across from Catoosa Public Schools, where he met with an undercover agent posing as a potential victim.
 Officers then took Juby into custody on a complaint of felony Solicitation of Prostitution within 1,000 feet of a school or church.
-Authorities emphasized that the arrest is not a conviction, and formal charges will be determined by prosecutors in the coming days.
+Authorities emphasized that the arrest is not a conviction and formal charges will be determined by prosecutors in the coming days.

 Juby serves as both a football coach and athletic director for Nowata Public Schools, which acknowledged the arrest in a statement released Friday morning.